 Your teen needs highly individualized treatment for a dual diagnosis disorder.
 Whether they need teenage depression treatment or help for any of a range of mental problems, that help exists.
 You simply need to reach out for help for your teen to have a bright future once again.

-In Woodland Hills, California and Las Vegas, Nevada, Destinations for Teens provides the dual diagnosis help your teen needs.
+In Woodland Hills, California, Destinations for Teens provides the dual diagnosis help your teen needs.
 Call Destinations for Teens now at 877-466-0620 for information about available programs.